Saint Telemachus: Sources

 He is described as being an ascetic who came to Rome from the East.
 The story is found in the writings of Theodoret, Bishop of Cyrrhus, Syria.

 Although the site of Telemachus' martyrdom is often given as being the Colosseum in Rome, Theodoret does not actually specify where it happened, saying merely that it happened in "the stadium".

+Theodoret's account was abridged into the Historiae Ecclesiasticae Tripartitae Epitome of Cassiodorus.

 Later retellings of the story have differed from Theodoret's in a number of details.
 Foxe's Book of Martyrs claims that Telemachus was first stabbed to death by a gladiator, but that the sight of his death "turned the hearts of the people".
-In the version of the story told by Ronald Reagan in 1984, the entire crowd left in silence.

-There is also an alternate form of the story, in which Telemachus stood up in the amphitheatre and told the assembly to stop worshipping idols and offering sacrifices to the gods.
+There is also an alternative form of the story, in which Telemachus stood up in the amphitheatre and told the assembly to stop worshipping idols and offering sacrifices to the gods.
 Upon hearing this statement, the prefect of the city is said by this source to have ordered the gladiators to kill Telemachus, and they promptly did so.